TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

 NOTE: Infinite Heaven has been restructured, with some of it's files now loading from a sub-folder of MGSV_TPP folder.
 Use Install Infinite Heaven.bat or see Install.txt for details.

+New for r190
+NOTE: Infinite Heaven now save its options to ih_save.lua in MGSV_TPP\mod folder.
+You will have to set the settings up from scratch when updating to this version.
+See 'Settings save file:' below for more notes.
+Settings are now saved on IH menu close (as well as on normal save).

+Fixed: Wild card soldiers faces showing incorrect (most noticably female/male heads/bodies mixups) when in Afghanistan with vehicle patrols on - thanks shynbean, Silverforte for the report.
+Fixed: Morale boosts options not applying - thanks Alduintheworldnommer for the report
+Fixed: Attack helis not showing in mother base with Support and Attack helis

+Menus: Enemy patrols menu renamed 'Patrols and deployments menu' Wilcard shifted to Patrols and deployments menu Repopulate music tape radios" shifted to progression menu "Randomize minefield mine types", "Enable additional minefields" shifted to Prep system menu Events stuff shifted to Events menu

+Option: resourceAmountScale - "Resource amount scale" "Scales the amount of resources when gathered (Small box resources, containers, diamonds, plants)"
+Module: InfResource - implements above via ScaleResourceTables()

+Added Setting: Enemy prep mode "Prep levels + Custom overrides" setting added - overrides the Enemy prep levels config with any Custom prep settings that aren't set to their default setting - thanks rargh for the suggestion

+Option: enableWalkerGearsFREE - "Walker gears in free roam" - "Adds a Walker gear to each main base."
+(via Patrols and deployments menu)
+Known issue: In Africa a walker gear model will appear hovering in Kiziba Camp next to the delivery pad.
+This is a bug in the original game (you can confirm by playing Footprints of Phantoms unmodded.)

 New for r189
 Fixed: Skull attack not restarting if continuing from a save.